Birimian Limited: Lithium Play Set To Run

 As mentioned, because the PFS did not establish a compelling case for fast tracking Goulamina to production, the market was not impressed and punished the share price of Birimian, dropping it to A$0.285/share on October 4.
 The share price has recovered a bit since then, but at a current market cap of ~A$70 million, Birimian Limited now trades at a level low enough that it again resembles that of an early-stage explorer as opposed to that of an advanced stage developer.

 With so many question marks surrounding the progression towards production of this lithium story, investors will need to see a glimpse of blue sky potential to be enticed enough to invest in (or keep on investing in) a junior company that is far from being a slam dunk proposition to production at this point in time.
-Despite much turmoil the company has had to navigate through this year, some additional exciting news flow has been announced to market that has flown under the radar.
+Despite much turmoil, the company has had to navigate through this year, some additional exciting news flow has been announced to market that has flown under the radar.

-Through two phases of auger drilling (the last being completed on August 11), Birimian has now identified three new pegmatite zones which have been named: Yando, Danaya and Sabali.
+Through two phases of auger drilling (the last being completed on August 11), Birimian has now identified three new pegmatite zones, which have been named: Yando, Danaya and Sabali.

 From Birimian Limited.